danielneil/Shark-Brokers/README.md

 For more information about Shark, see [here](https://github.com/danielneil/Shark).

-## yahoo_finance

-This is the demo broker.

-Buying and selling occurs using a simulated market.
+### The Shark Brokers API provides the following generic mechanisms across all brokers.

 ```
 check_price.py - gets the price of the equity, and compares it with the previous price.
 ```

+## yahoo_finance

+This is the demo broker - buying and selling occurs using a simulated market.

 ## ig-rest